-We further analyze the impact of the number of BSs and TMTs on the CRLB performance using Algorithm 1.
-In this simulation, the number of BSs is increased from $M=2$ to $M=4$, and the number of TMTs is extended from $N=4$ to $N=6$.
+We further investigate the impact of BS and TMT density on CRLB performance using Algorithm~1.
+In this setup, the number of BSs is increased from $M=2$ to $M=4$, and the number of TMTs is extended from $N=4$ to $N=6$.
 The newly added TMTs are positioned at $(0,50\sqrt{2})$m and $(0,-50\sqrt{2})$m, while the additional BSs are located at $(-80,80\sqrt{3})$m and $(-80,-80\sqrt{3})$m.
-The CRLB performance in this simulation is depicted in Fig. \ref{figCRLBvsMvsN}.
-It is observed that an increase in the number of BSs leads to a reduction in the CRLB when the SINR threshold is low.
-Nonetheless, under high SINR conditions (e.g., with $\eta = 30$ dB in this simulation), increasing the number of BSs results in an elevated CRLB.
-This behavior stems from the dual effects of additional BSs on target localization.
-On one hand, when the SINR threshold is low, the benefits of enhanced spatial sensing diversity and increased total system power from additional BSs prevail, both contributing to improved localization accuracy.
-On the other hand, when the SINR threshold is sufficiently high, the impact of elevated communication interference from additional BSs becomes dominant.
-As interference dominates, the system is forced to allocate more degrees of freedom to interference mitigation rather than sensing optimization, ultimately leading to a degradation in localization accuracy.
-In contrast, increasing the number of TMTs always reduces the CRLB.
-Considering the flexibility and cost-effectiveness of deploying TMTs, increasing their numbers emerges as an effective strategy for enhancing the localization accuracy of networked ISAC systems.
+Crucially, since the number of CUs per BS is fixed at $K=4$, adding BSs increases the total CU population, which simultaneously augments the total system power and intensifies inter-user communication interference.
+The resulting CRLB performance is depicted in Fig. \ref{figCRLBvsMvsN}.
+It is observed that increasing the number of BSs reduces the CRLB when the SINR threshold is low.
+However, under stringent SINR conditions (e.g., $\eta = 30$ dB), adding BSs counterintuitively results in an elevated CRLB.
+This phenomenon stems from the competing effects of BS densification.
+In the low SINR regime, the benefits of enhanced spatial diversity and increased total power dominate, improving localization accuracy.
+Conversely, in the high SINR regime, the impact of aggregated communication interference becomes the governing factor.
+As interference dominates, the system is forced to divert spatial degrees of freedom toward interference mitigation rather than sensing optimization, ultimately degrading localization accuracy.
+In contrast, increasing the number of TMTs consistently reduces the CRLB.
+Given the flexibility and cost-effectiveness of TMT deployment, increasing their density emerges as a robust strategy for enhancing the localization accuracy of networked ISAC systems.